-People who suffer from other health problems that weaken the immune system are also at a higher risk of developing an active form of tuberculosis ослабляющих иммунную систему.
+weaken the immune system are also at a higher risk of developing an active form of tuberculosis immune system.

 In people suffering from malnutrition, the risk increases by 3 times.
 In 2019 globally, 2.2 million new cases of tuberculosis were reported, which were linked to malnutrition.